Kinesiology, A.A.-T

 Required Movement-Based Courses

-Select one course maximum from any three of the following areas:3-5
+Three activity courses are required, each from a different area.
+Please select one course from three of the following areas:3-5

 Area 1: Aquatics (no MSJC equivalent)